Visiting Assistant Professor of Theological Ethics and Practical Theology

 Louisville Institute Postdoctoral Fellow

-Andrew Packman works in the field of theological ethics.
+Andrew Packman is Visiting Assistant Professor of Theological Ethics and Practical Theology at United Theological Seminary of the Twin Cities.
+He works in the field of theological ethics.
 His scholarship revives ancient questions about the place of affectivity in moral and religious life by posing them anew in contemporary contexts of social oppression.
 His first book project, tentatively entitled Theology and the Atmospherics of Race: Schleiermacher, Affectivity, and the Tenacity of Racism, draws constructively from critical race theory, social psychology, and the works of Friedrich Schleiermacher to propose a novel theological diagnosis of anti-Black racism’s recalcitrance in American life.
 His next project builds on his ethnographic research of a Bosnian interfaith choir that pursues political and religious reconciliation through aesthetic, performative means.
 Before coming to United as a Louisville Institute Postdoctoral Fellow, he taught at the University of Chicago and Loyola University Chicago.

 Packman is an ordained minister in the Christian Church (Disciples of Christ).
 In 2012, he joined with two colleagues to plant a dinner church in Chicago’s Logan Square neighborhood called Root and Branch.
 He also co-founded the Constructive Theologies Project, a group of Disciples of Christ thought leaders who contribute theological reflection to the church’s work of racial justice and reconciliation.
-He lives outside of Chicago with his wife, Sarah, and their two sons, Benjamin and Owen.
+He lives in Minneapolis with his wife, Sarah, and their two sons, Benjamin and Owen.